 There are a number of conventions but no hard-and-fast rules for how to write a policy brief.
 Different organisations and different people have their own styles.
 If you are new to this form of communication, look at previous examples from your own institution or others, readily available online.

 - Your institution may have templates for policy briefings which you should use - contact the communications and marketing team if you’re unsure.

 - Allow time for graphic design and printing if you require materials for a particular event.
 Professional printing is advisable if you have the budget, as your brief will be taken more seriously.

-- State clearly at the outset what the brief aims to do (e.g., summarise existing research, report project findings, present your organisation’s position).
-Explain the context both practically and conceptually.
-Spell out clearly and carefully why what you have found is important (in its own right and for policy/practice), and different from what was known previously.
+- State your aims clearly at the outset (e.g. summarise existing research, report project findings, present your organisation’s position).
+Spell out clearly and carefully why what you have found is important and different from what was known previously.

-- Plain English is key.
+- Use plain English.
 Avoid jargon - spell out acronyms and explain technical terms in the text the first time they are used.
 But stay relatively formal - avoid contractions (isn’t, doesn’t, etc).

-- Keep the title clear and simple, stating exactly what your brief is about.
+- Use a clear purposeful title.
+This should state exactly what your brief is about.

 - Use images to communicate what your brief is about.
 Avoid leaving large areas of blank space at the end of your brief.
 Choose the appropriate number of pages for your content and format your text and graphics to fill (or nearly fill) them.

 - Proofread carefully!
 Simple grammatical errors or spelling mistakes can undermine your credibility.